ShopArchives/terms-and-privacy/privacy-policy.md

 ### 7. Changes to This Policy

 We may update this Privacy Policy from time to time.
 All changes will be posted on this page with a new "Last Updated" date.

----

-### 8. Contact Us

-If you have any questions about this Privacy Policy, please contact us at:

-📧 contact@yapper.shop